shiv-goel/RPSGame/README.md

 also makes a choice for the computer.
 Then the game is played and the winner is decided according to the rules of the game.
 At the end of the game, player gets an option to choose whether to continue playing or to exit from the game.

-To check the correctness of algorithm, the application uses `unittest` module to run tests for all the possible testcases.
+To check the correctness of algorithm, the application uses `unittest` module to run tests for a lot of testcases.
 ## Playing the game
 Run the `assign.py` and enter your choice when prompted to do so.
 ```